 Naviance is a comprehensive website that students and parents can use as a tool in planning for the future.
-This is a free website to students provided by the Elkhorn Public School district.
-Visit the counseling center website for the direct link to Naviance or use the link given above.
+This is a free website to students provided by the Elkhorn Public Schools.
+Visit the counseling center website for the direct link to Naviance.
 Students' user name and password are the same as the students' user name and password used to log in to the school computer.